jessepav/lacygoill-wiki-backup/python/Glossary.md

 It would also have been possible to allow for optional parameters to be declared anywhere.
 First,  the  mandatory  parameters would  be  assigned  reading  the arguments from left  to right.
-Then, whatever is left would  be assigned to the optional parameters reading the arguments from right to left:
+Then, whatever remains would  be assigned to the optional parameters reading the arguments from right to left:
 <https://stackoverflow.com/a/2900474>